 Applicants must involve at least two co-principal investigators: one from Children's, and one from the University of Minnesota.
 The application also must demonstrate active engagement with and input from an investigator based in the University of Minnesota Medical School's Department of Pediatrics.
 Proposals can be based on active partnerships, but applications that generate new partnerships are strongly encouraged.
 Junior investigators are also encouraged to apply.

 Mandatory letters of intent are due by January 30, 2015.
 Investigative teams will then be invited to submit a full application.
 One award will be funded, with a two-year budget period spanning July 1, 2015 to June 30, 2017.
 The program will consider total budget requests of up to $200,000.

-To learn more about this grant program, download the RFA, and view other current CTSI funding opportunities, visit z.umn.edu/ctsifunding.
+To learn more about the Child Health Collaborative Grant Award, download the RFA, and view other current CTSI funding opportunities, visit z.umn.edu/ctsifunding.